Suicide Risk and Prevention for Kentucky Nurses

 SUICIDE SAFETY PLAN

-- Warning signs or triggers (thoughts, images, mood, situation, behavior) that a crisis may be developing
+- Warning signs or triggers (thoughts, images, moods, situations, behaviors) that a crisis may be developing

 - Internal coping strategies for diversion (relaxation technique, physical activity) without contacting another person